 With the update now going live in the Release Preview ring of the Windows Insider Program (and believed to be coming soon to everyone else), we’ve spent lots of time with it over the past few months.
 So, is there anything special that makes this update worth the download?

 In the era of Siri and Alexa, Microsoft’s virtual assistant, Cortana, hasn’t been that popular.
-Its user base has been reported as much smaller than its competition, mainly due to it being linked to
+Its user base has been reported as much smaller than its competition, mainly due to it being linked to Windows 10 and Windows Phone.
+But that isn’t stopping Microsoft from improving it.
+With the Windows 10 May 2020 Update, Cortana is getting a new look and feel centered around productivity.

 It used to be that Cortana was “bundled” with operating system updates, meaning that it only would get new features with major Windows updates.
 With the May 2020 Update, though, Microsoft has “unbundled” the assistant, and now updates it separately through the Microsoft Store.
 Hopefully, that means more frequent updates in the future.